microsoft/TypeScript-Handbook/pages/Interfaces.md

 let myStr: string = myArray[0];
 ```

-Above, we have a `StringArray` interface that defines an index signature.
+Above, we have a `StringArray` interface that has an index signature.
 This index signature states that when a `StringArray` is indexed with a `number`, it will return a `string`.

 There are two types of supported index signatures: string and number.